-This seen as a symbol of strength, toil, wealth and sacrifice and in some traditions it is a symbol of interchangeable with the bull.
-Though it is castrated it does not share the fertility significance of the bull.
-According to the Roman writer Varro it was a crime to kill an ox throughout Attica and the Pelopennese.
-Only in dire emergencies that the ox would be sacrificed and even this was a crime so a scapegoat would have be used instead.
-Alternatively the knife used in the killing would be throwing away or destroyed.
-In Chinese myth Nui Wang god of oxen protects the creatures against epidemics and is associated with the spirit of the star Tien-wen.
+This seen as a symbol of strength, toil, wealth and sacrifice and in some traditions, it is a symbol of interchangeable with the bull.
+Though it is castrated it does not share the fertility sign of the bull.
+According to the Roman writer Varro, it was a crime to kill an ox throughout Attica and the Pelopennese.
+Only in dire emergencies that the ox would be sacrificed and even this was a crime so a scapegoat would have been used instead.
+Alternatively, the knife used in the killing would be throwing away or destroyed.
+In Chinese myth, Nui Wang god of oxen protects the creatures against epidemics and is associated with the spirit of the star Tien-wen.
 Hadhayosh is the great ox of Zoroastrian mythology.
 It carried the first humans across the ever-pure sea, Vourukasha.
-When the Frashkart or ending of all things comes, it will provide the fat that will help make the immortal drink of haoma.
+When the Frashkart or end of all things comes, it will provide the fat that will help make the immortal drink of haoma.